waycaan/mazine/readme.md

 ------

-## License Statement
+## Apache License 2.0

-This project is licensed under the Apache License 2.0.
+This project is licensed under the **Apache License 2.0**.
 You are free to use, modify, and distribute the project as long as you retain the copyright notice of the original author.

 ------